Prayer & Hospitality

 If the sisters are next door to a parish church then why would they need to build a chapel?

 This is a good basic question!
-The parish church for Holy Family isn’t a chapel or even an oratory, it’s a parish church which means it has all of the Masses, Confessions, Baptisms, Weddings, Adoration, public devotions and private devotions of the parish family and so much more.
-A parish church is a busy place where there is a lot taking place any given day and there are a lot of people coming and going.
+The parish church for Holy Family isn’t a chapel or even an oratory, it’s a parish church which means it has all of the Masses, Confessions, Baptisms, Weddings, Adoration, public devotions, and private devotions of the parish family and so much more.
+A parish church is a busy place where there is a lot taking place on any given day and there are a lot of people coming and going.

 The Sisters’ convent will have a chapel where the Blessed Sacrament will be reserved and even Adored!
 The Holy Mass will be offered!
 And then the rest of the time it will be intentionally a quiet place where people may come to pray and find the rest and healing that only Jesus can offer and give.
-The sisters’ chapel won’t be just another church, it won’t be even a parish church, it will be a small intimate space where people who are worn out, tired, broken, run down and lonely can find a healing silence and a powerful presence.
+The sisters’ chapel won’t be just another church, it won’t be even a parish church, it will be a small intimate space where people who are worn out, tired, broken, run-down, and lonely can find a healing silence and a powerful presence.

 Something special to note….if a parish church seems more like a chapel because of its inactivity then it isn’t needed as a parish church.
 But a chapel where there is plenty of prayer will ultimately guide the soul back to the parish church for all of the sacraments and devotions offered there.